Lunar New Year

 Sydney celebrates Lunar New Year in spectacular fashion, with dazzling lion and dragon dances, dragon boat races, colourful markets and fabulous food.
 Discover 12 huge Sydney Harbour in the vibrant Circular Quay, including at the Sydney Opera House.on the edge of beautiful

 2019 is the Year of the Pig, which symbolises honour and optimism, with a focus on achieving great things.
 For the traditional Chinese, Korean, Vietnamese and Mongolian lunisolar calendar, it’s the start of the year and Sydney’s rich multicultural heritage forges a lively celebration.

 This year the festival is from 1-10 February, though Cabramatta is holding a celebration on the 16-17 February.
-Enjoy in Chinatown and Haymarket.
+Enjoy night markets in Chinatown and Haymarket.
 Lion dances and celebrations are held across Greater Sydney, including Parramatta, and Eastwood.

 celebrates Sydney’s amazing Asian cuisine, too.
 A delicious range of restaurants offer special menus.
 Try mouth-watering dishes at a host of restaurants serving everything from spicy delights to exquisite fusion.
 Or stop by the dumpling station at The Calyx in the Royal Botanic Garden.

 Getting to the celebrations is easy on public transport.
 You can walk to Chinatown from Central Station or Town Hall Station.
 Darling Harbour is near Town Hall Station or a ferry ride from Circular Quay.
 Trains will also take you to Cabramatta, Parramatta, Eastwood, Bankstown and Doonside.